 Outcome: Learners will be equipped with critical thinking and problem-solving skills to apply effective solutions to real-world physical security issues.

-To earn the DOW Information Security Certification, you must successfully complete the following four phases in order.
+To earn the Physical Security Certification, you must successfully complete the following four phases in order.

 Phase 1: Complete Prerequisite eLearning Courses